How to Run a Game Jam

 If the jam starts later in the day, you'll have time for a dinner break and an evening check in.
 Shift everything up if you're running shorter/earlier.

 2 hours, e.g 7-9 p.m.

 Remind everyone to back up their games.
-We usually pass around a USB stick so we know everyone’s done it, and for redundancy.
+We usually pass around a USB stick so we know everyone’s done it, for redundancy and archival purposes!

 Energy may be flagging and some people will want to pack up and head home before the day is wrapped.
 That’s okay!
 Tell them you’re excited to see where they’re at tomorrow.